 What would your guess be?
 Is a Bell Pepper a fruit or vegetable?

-Would you believe me if I told you that bell peppers are both a vegetable and fruit?
-It actually depends on who you ask to classify the bell pepper, because it can be classified as both.
+Would you believe that bell peppers are both a vegetable and fruit?
+It actually depends on who you ask to classify the bell pepper (capsicum), because it can be classified as both.
+They carry characteristics of both fruits and vegetables based on the botanical and culinary classification system.

 This article will take a look at how the bell pepper can be classified as a fruit and as a vegetable.